ClevelandHenry22/Reverse_Shell_Lab/README.md

 ```
 listening on [any] 4444 ...
 connect to [192.168.56.101] from (UNKNOWN) [192.168.56.102] 54321
-bash: no job control in this shell
-msfadmin@metasploitable:~$
 ```

+*The Metasploitable terminal shows a **blinking cursor** which is normal.
+The shell has no prompt because `/bin/sh` is minimal.
+All the interaction happens from the kali side.*

-*This shows we have a remote shell on the target machine.**
+*This shows we have a remote shell on the target machine.*

 *These commands run on attacker machine but gets executed on target machine:*